tony-cruise/tony-cruise.github.io/README.md

 # Introduction
 This is the public support site for the various books and tools that I have published, mostly to support the retro gaming community.

-# Programming Games for the NES
+# Classic Games Programming for the NES
 This is my latest book where I go through the tools and steps need to start writing games for the Nintendo Entertainment System (NES) in 6502 Assembler.

 [More details about the book](/ProgammingForTheNES.md)